David Miller (engineer): MIT professor

 He worked with the United States Air Force to create fully funded graduate scholarships for graduates of the USAF Academy's FalconSAT program.

 NASA career

-He served as the NASA Chief Technologist from 2014- 2017.
+He served as the NASA chief technologist from 2014 to 2017.

 He was the principal investigator for the Regolith X-ray Imaging Spectrometer (REXIS) for the OSIRIS-REx asteroid sample return mission, which launched in 2016.

 He has been an advisor to or on steering committees for a variety of NASA projects: